Ike Nassi's Home Page

 TidalScale's software product was released in early 2016.

-He is also an adjunct Professor of Computer Science at UC Santa Cruz, focused on systems, storage, and databases.
+He is also an adjunct Professor of Computer Science and Engineering at UC Santa Cruz, focused on systems, storage, and databases.

 Before his latest failed attempt at retirement, he was an